THJCC 2026 CTF Writeup

 That confirmed my suspicion.
 It was vulnerable ZipCrypto.

-Step 3 -- Decrypt Archive
+3. Decrypt Archive

 Now that I had the internal keys, I didn’t need the password anymore.